amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/ast/text.md

 Finally, we define a visitor function that will be called with each node inside the AST.
 We pass our function to `ast.Inspect` to iterate over all the nodes in depth-first order and print a message when we reach the `Hello World` string literal with it's position in the code.
 We return `true` each iteration to keep traversing the tree until we found the desired node.
-Then, we print our message and return false to indicate we're done searching and exit the traverse function.
+Then, we print our message and return false to indicate we're done searching and to exit the traverse function.

 ```go
 visitor := func(node ast.Node) bool {